caedumil/gameTitle/specs/OGB-GBC.md

 ```

+## 0104-0133 - Nintendo Logo

+These bytes define the bitmap of the Nintendo logo that is displayed when the
+gameboy gets turned on.

+The gameboys boot procedure verifies the content of this bitmap (after it has
+displayed it), and LOCKS ITSELF UP if these bytes are incorrect.
+A CGB verifies
+only the first 18h bytes of the bitmap, but others (for example a pocket
+gameboy) verify all 30h bytes.

 ## 0134-0143 - Title

 Title of the game in UPPER CASE ASCII.
 If it is less than 16 characters then